 Since the beginning of 2017, a million things have changed in digital marketing.
-However, there are a few marketing mindsets I’ve learned that have proven to be consistently true over the years.
+But a few marketing mindsets I’ve learned that have proven to be consistently true over the years.
 Seven of them, to be exact.
 In this post, I’ll share them so that you can focus on what’ll continue to matter in the next seven years.
 And beyond.

 #1 Branding and storytelling won’t drive sales on their own.

-The use of branding and storytelling in marketing has proven its effectivity.
+The use of branding and storytelling in marketing has proven its effectiveness.
 But having a consistent brand with a great story won’t necessarily drive sales.
-If done well, branding and storytelling make our brands more recognizable.
-They could also inspire people to trust us.
+If done well, they will make our brands more recognizable and might even inspire strangers to trust us.

-But it’ll take a great offer and a good sales pitch to move your audience from engaged to sold.
-Especially if there are logistics involved.
-Timely order fulfillment, efficient customer support, and satisfaction guarantees will always be defining factors for sales.
-Especially if your product or service is a high ticket one.
+But it’ll take a great offer and a solid pitch to move your audience from engaged to sold.
+And if there are logistics involved?
+Satisfaction guarantees, efficient customer support, and timely order fulfillment will always be defining factors for sales.
+Especially if you’re selling a high-ticket product or service.

-Customer experience optimization wins the first place; awesome marketing is a very close second.
+Customer experience optimization wins first place; awesome marketing is a very close second.

 When crafting our marketing strategies, it’s all about finding a way to get us closer to our goals.
 But we need to leave that approach behind when moving from planning to execution.
 Whenever we create a marketing asset, regardless of the format or platform, our goals take the back seat.